CNS-OIST/STEPS4ModelRelease/README.md

 folder `postproc`.
 In there you can copy (in the appropriate subfolder) the traces and perform some statistical analyses.
 Check the relative README and the example for more information.

+The complete validation dataset for the Frontiers publication is available at https://doi.org/10.5281/zenodo.7194567.

 ##### Profiling/ Performance

 The measurement of STEPS performance is achieved through suitable instrumentation.
 To simply generate all the graphs